anaconda/pyscript-tutorial/03_browser_as_computing_platform.md

 Similarly, please update the metadata contained in the `pyscript.toml` file.

-In this app, we will demonstrate how it is possible to (dynamically) generate 3D plots using NumPy and [Matplotlib](https://matplotlib.org/) running in the browser via PyScript.
+In this app, we will demonstrate how it is possible to (dynamically) generate 3D plots using NumPy and [Matplotlib](https://matplotlib.org/) running in the browser, via PyScript.

-> 💡 If you are not completely familiar with these two Python libraries, don't worry!
+> 💡 If you are not familiar with these two Python libraries, don't worry!
 > It is completely fine, and it won't be necessary to have previous experience with these
 > packages to work on our app!
 Also, we will explain in details the crucial parts of our
 > implementation in the How-to section.
 Let's just say that NumPy and Matplotlib are the